 - Then, the Custom Views dialog box will open up.
 Click Add.

 - Now, type All Sheets in the Name field> click OK.

-Now, you can hide as many sheets as you want for your work purpose.
+Now, you can hide as many sheets as you want for your work purposes.

-If you want to get back the sheet tabs, just go to the View tab again and click Custom Views> select All Sheets and click Show.
+If you want to get back the sheet tabs, just go to the View tab again, click Custom Views> select All Sheets and click Show.

 6. Using Visibility Option to Unhide Sheet Tab

 The visibility option allows the user to hide and unhide sheet tabs.
 If you want to unhide the hidden sheet tabs, follow the steps below.

 - First of all, go to the Home tab> select Format> click Hide & Unhide from the Visibility group> Unhide Sheet.

 - Here, the Unhide dialog box will show up.

 - Select the sheets you want to unhide (press CTRL and select multiple sheets) and click OK.